Aaahh!!! Real Monsters: Home media releases

 In 1995, selected episodes of Aaahh!!!
 Real Monsters were released on VHS by Sony Wonder.
 Paramount Home Video re-released the tapes in 1997.
 The complete first and second seasons were released for PlayStation Network for viewing on the PlayStation 3 and PSP (PlayStation Portable) systems.

 Nickelodeon and Amazon.com teamed up to release Aaahh!!!
-Real Monsters and other Nick shows on manufactured-on-demand DVD-R discs available exclusively through Amazon.com's CreateSpace arm.Aaahh!!!
+Real Monsters and other Nickelodeon shows on manufactured-on-demand DVD-R discs available exclusively through Amazon.com's CreateSpace arm.Aaahh!!!
 Real Monsters sets, among others, were discontinued when Nick began releasing traditional DVDs of many of their series in association with Shout!
 Factory.

 On March 22, 2011, it was announced that Shout!
 Factory had acquired the home video rights to the series from Nickelodeon.
 They have subsequently released the first three seasons on DVD.
 The fourth and final season was released on June 10, 2014, as a Shout!
 Select title.

 On October 8, 2013, Shout!
 Factory released the complete series set in Region 1.

-♦ – Shout!
-Factory select title, sold exclusively through Shout's online store.

-In the United Kingdom, 4 volumes are available as exclusive releases in Poundland stores.
-Volume 1 contains the first 9 episodes (5 half-hours) from Season 1.
-Volume 2 contains the first 8 episodes (4 half-hours) from Season 2, while the remaining 2 volumes make up the first 16 episodes from Season 3.
+In the United Kingdom, four volumes are available as exclusive releases in Poundland stores.
+Volume 1 contains the first nine episodes (five half-hours) from season 1.
+Volume 2 contains the first eight episodes (four half-hours) from season 2, while the remaining two volumes make up the first 16 episodes from season 3.

 Video games

-A video game based on the TV series was released for the Super NES and Sega Mega Drive/Genesis developed by Realtime Associates and published by Viacom New Media in 1995.
-Ickis also appeared in Nicktoons Racing for the PlayStation, PC, and Game Boy Advance yet was missing from the Game Boy Color version.
-Oblina also has a cameo in all the versions of Nicktoons Racing, except the Game Boy Color version.
+A video game based on the TV series was released for the Super NES and Sega Mega Drive/Genesis.
+The game was developed by Realtime Associates and published by Viacom New Media in 1995.
+Ickis also appears in Nicktoons Racing for the PlayStation, PC, and Game Boy Advance yet is missing from the Game Boy Color version.
+Oblina has a cameo in all versions of Nicktoons Racing except the Game Boy Color version.

-The characters were also created in full 3D for Microsoft's Nickelodeon 3D Movie Maker.
+The characters are also created in full 3D for Microsoft's Nickelodeon 3D Movie Maker.

-Krumm appears as a Master Model in the Wii, PlayStation 2, and Game Boy Advance versions of Nicktoons: Attack of the Toybots, while The Gromble was a Master Model in the Nintendo DS version.
+Krumm appears as a Master Model in the Wii, PlayStation 2, and Game Boy Advance versions of Nicktoons: Attack of the Toybots while The Gromble is a Master Model in the Nintendo DS version.

 Oblina and Krumm make a cameo appearance in the video game Nicktoons MLB.

-Oblina is a playable character in the 2021 fighting video game Nickelodeon All-Star Brawl and the 2022 kart racing game Nickelodeon Kart Racers 3: Slime Speedway, voiced by Alex Cazares.
+Oblina is a playable character in the 2021 fighting video game Nickelodeon All-Star Brawl and the 2022 kart racing game Nickelodeon Kart Racers 3: Slime Speedway, voiced by Alex Cazares due to the retirement and death of her original voice actress, Christine Cavanaugh.